An Introduction to Ballistics

 A full range of accessories and replacement parts are available for the CED Millennium.
 IR screens, longer brackets, table mounts, etc. as well as replacement parts are available.

 The IR Upgrade kit includes replacement side leg supports, diffusers and a power converter for 110/230 v.
 AC.
 An NiMH battery pack with 8 hour rating and charger is available for total portability, but many users simply utilize a "gel-cell" 12 v battery commonly used on off-road vehicles.
 The IR sensors look nearly the same as the standard screens.
 Two of the four side supports have wire leads, contacts and power jacks molded into the plastic.
 The replacement diffusers have a row of IR emitters that shine downward and two LED's indicating battery condition or power status.
-Using the IR option the Millennium will work under any lighting condition, and I've chrongraphed in complete darkness to test them and every shot was properly recorded..
+Using the IR option the Millennium will work under any lighting condition, and I've chronographed in complete darkness to test them and every shot was properly recorded..
 Unlike "visible" light systems, the IR illumination emitted from the new CED IR option is not visible to the human eye so it will not alter your sight picture when shooting indoors

 Any camera tripod will work with the Millennium.
 However; inexpensive tripods with plastic heads wobble from big bore muzzle blast which can contribute to errors.
 Use a quality tripod with a metal head, an elevation crank and quick detachable camera block.
-The Velabon model 450 or 550 is such a tripod and should be available at most good camera shops for about $75.
+The Velabon model 450 or 550 is such a tripod and should be available at most good camera shops or online for about $75.
 You may also find a good new and used and sturdy tripod for as little as $30 if you hunt around.
-Users of any brand chronograph (including CED) can click here for information on solutions for various chronographing problems.

 With the included PC USB cable and CEDM Data Collector Utility you can download velocities directly to your personal computer.
 Simply plug the chronograph directly into a USB port, turn the Millennium on, click the Data Collector's download button, then the "PR/PC" key on the Millennium.
 In a few seconds the velocities stored in the Millennium's memory have been downloaded so you can store, print or edit the information or import it into ShootingLab

 If you do a little careful research on performance and features you will find that the CED Millennium chronographs are by far the best units out there.
-But you may have to search hard as there is little real information on most manufacturer's sites.
+But you may have to search hard as there is little real information on most other manufacturer's sites.
 This chronograph gets (5 Flippers) from Fr.
 Frog!

 Pressure Measurement

-I have worked with RSI on this unit and personally use it and it is VERY neat.
-Unlike the old Oehler M43 Ballistics Lab pressure unit which attempts to equate the pressures obtained in your gun to what would be obtained by firing that load in a SAAMI specification pressure barrel, PressureTrace gives the actual psi readings generated in your gun--a much more useful measurement.
+I have worked with RSI on this unit's development and personally use it--and it is VERY neat.
+Unlike the old (and no longer available) Oehler M43 Ballistics Lab pressure unit which attempts to equate the pressures obtained in your gun to what would be obtained by firing that load in a SAAMI specification pressure barrel, PressureTrace gives the actual psi readings generated in your gun--a much more useful measurement.
 The Oehler readings are higher in most cases than the actual pressures generated in the gun.
 Oehler apparently included this quirk because their idea was to sell the units to commercial users who could then develop loading data traceable to SAAMI data for liability reasons.
-This unit gets (5 Flippers) from Fr.
-Frog!

 Laptop not included